ume05rw/Xb.App.Job/README.md

               |  Start Delay
               |
               +- JobName { get; }
-                 Name of Info in Job-Manager.
+                 Name of Info in Job-Monitor.